MetaMorphic-Digital/draw-steel/src/docs/Items.md

 _Supports Advancements: See that page for details_

 Complications are displayed on the features tab of the hero sheet.
-A hero is not obligated to pick a complication.
+A hero is not required to pick a complication.

 ## Culture

 _Supports Advancements: See that page for details_

-A culture's aspects are implemented entirely through the advancements system.
-Creating an advancement on a culture gives a special dialog with pre-filled advancements for the various aspects in the books.
+A culture's aspects are implemented entirely through the Advancement system.
+Creating an advancement on a culture gives a special prompt with pre-filled advancements for the various aspects in the books.

 ## Kit

 _Supports Advancements: See that page for details_

 The Draw Steel system automatically applies the bonuses from kits.
-Kits also support item grant advancements for the purpose of giving their signature ability.
+Kits also support Item Grant Advancements for the purpose of providing their signature ability.

 ## Feature